 If the chatbot user is, for example, a sales representative (or de facto your employee), then the nature of his or her submissions to your Customer Service department will be more complicated.
-In such a case, it is better to implement a AI based chatbot, which is more corporate in nature and is able to answer complex questions in context.
+In such a case, it is better to implement an AI-based chatbot, which is more corporate in nature and is able to answer complex questions in context.

-The age and level of technological advancement of your customers is also important.
-Almost 67% of respondents over 65 years of age indicated that a chatbot is another obstacle before talking to actual people, so in their case a rule based chatbot system will not contribute to increased satisfaction.
+The age and level of technological advancement of your customers are also important.
+Almost 67% of respondents over 65 years of age indicated that a chatbot is another obstacle before talking to actual people, so in their case, a rule-based chatbot system will not contribute to increased satisfaction.

 Specificity of the industry